-My mistake but I forgot my longer gloves and had to wear fingerless gloves on the ride.
-As a result, I could hardly change gear halfway through the ride because my left hand was so cold.
+I forgot my longer gloves and had to wear fingerless gloves on the ride.
+As a result, it was very difficult to change gear from halfway through the ride because my left hand was cold and numb.
 Longer and waterproof gloves would offer more protection.

 Waterproof socks, I don’t know if these exist but I didn’t have any.
 After a couple of hours on the bike, at the petrol station stop, I walked on feet like ice blocks from my bike to the shop to buy coffee.
 It was a rather unusual sensation but not one I want to repeat!